ColonialKreeper/sddm-hacker-theme/README.md

 ```sh
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ColonialKreeper/sddm-hacker-theme/master/setup.sh)"
 ```
-> Works on distributions using pacman, xbps-install, dnf, zypper.
+> Works on distributions using pacman, xbps-install, dnf, zypper and maybe apt?.
 > Remember to always read the scripts you run from the internet.